 Discount rate reflecting the current market assessment of the uncertainty in the amount and timing of projected cash flows.
 The discount rate reflects the estimated weighted average cost of capital that would be available for financing such an operation.
-The discount rate is based on an assumed debt to equity ratio; estimation of cost of equity is based on risk free interest rates adjusted for country risk and equity risk premium adjusted for entity-specific risk factor; estimation of cost of debt is based on risk free interest rates adjusted for country rates adjusted for country risk and estimation of cost of debt is based on risk free interest rates adjusted.
+The discount rate is based on an assumed debt to equity ratio; estimation of cost of equity is based on risk free interest rates adjusted for country risk and equity risk premium adjusted for entity-specific risk factor; estimation of cost of debt is based on risk free interest rates adjusted for country risk and assumed credit spread.

-5. Property, plant and equipment - continued
+4. Property, plant and equipment - continued

-Information about fair value measurements using significant unobservable inputs (Level 3), as at 31 December 2019 and 2018:
+Information about fair value measurements using significant unobservable inputs (Level 3):

-Description by class based on highest and best use Valuation technique Significant unobservable input Range of unobservable Inputs (weighted average) Current use as commercial premises (hotel operations) DCF approach EBITDA €4,000,000 Growth rate Discount rate Perpetuity yield 2% per annum 7.45% (posl-lax) 6%
+Description by class based on highest and best use Valuation technique Significant unobservable input Range of unobservable inputs (weighted average) As at December 2020 Current use as commercial premises (hotel operations) DCF approach EBITDA €1,567,000 in 2021 increasingly gradually until reaching €1,760,000 in 2023 Growth rate 5% per annum after 2023 Discount rate 9.5% (post tax) Perpetuity yield 8.2% Current use as commercial As at December 2019 EBITDA C4 000 000 premises (hotel operations) approach EDITUA €4,000,000 Growth rate Discount rate Perpetuity yield 2% per annum 7.45% (post-tax) 6%